Something like a memo about installing Kali Linux 2024.2 and recovering passwords with John the Ripper

 Hello.

-This time, I will explain how to install it as a virtual machine on a Windows machine, and also how to recover passwords using John the Ripper.
+This time, I'll cover everything from installing it as a virtual machine on a Windows machine to recovering passwords using John the Ripper, as a bonus.

 environment